vaadin/grid-renderers-collection-addon/README.md

 shared state.
 Most of the settings have immediate effect, see the demo.

 ### RatingStarsRenderer
-RatingStarsRenderer is based on Widget in RatingStars add-on by Teemu Pöntelin.
+RatingStarsRenderer is based on Widget in RatingStars add-on by Teemu Pï¿½ntelin.
 You can use RatingStarsRenderer both as a view only or editable field renderer.
 The max number of stars can be also configured.